Azure guidance for secure isolation

 - Key Encryption Key (KEK) is an asymmetric RSA (2048 or greater) key managed by the customer and is used to encrypt the Data Encryption Key (DEK) using Azure Key Vault or Managed HSM.
 It's never exposed directly to the Azure Storage service or other services.

 - Stamp Key (SK) is a symmetric AES-256 key managed by Azure Storage.
 This key is used to protect the DEK when not using a customer-managed key.

 These keys protect any data that is written to Azure Storage and provide cryptographic certainty for logical data isolation in Azure Storage.
 As mentioned previously, Azure Storage service encryption is enabled by default and it can't be disabled.

 Figure 17.
 Encryption flow for Storage service encryption

 Storage accounts are encrypted regardless of their performance tier (standard or premium) or deployment model (Azure Resource Manager or classic).
 All Azure Storage redundancy options support encryption and all copies of a storage account are encrypted.
 All Azure Storage resources are encrypted, including blobs, disks, files, queues, and tables.
 All object metadata is also encrypted.

 Because data encryption is performed by the Storage service, server-side encryption with CMK enables you to use any operating system types and images for your VMs.
-For your Windows and Linux IaaS VMs, Azure also provides Azure Disk encryption that enables you to encrypt managed disks with CMK within the Guest VM, as described in the next section.
-Combining Azure Storage service encryption and Disk encryption effectively enables double encryption of data at rest.
+For your Windows and Linux IaaS VMs, Azure also provides Azure Disk encryption that enables you to encrypt managed disks with CMK within the Guest VM or EncryptionAtHost that encrypts disk data right at the host, as described in the next sections.
+Azure Storage service encryption also offers double encryption of disk data at rest.

 Azure Disk encryption